SFGuide

 The NoPa cocktail bar should be high on your list of top first date spots, mainly because there really is no downside to coming here.
 This place makes great drinks, and serves both snacks and full plates for whenever your (hopefully) not awkward conversation makes you work up an appetite.
 And since Horsefeather is open by 2pm most days and has a big skylight that floods their semi-outdoor atrium with a ton of natural light, this spot is an excellent call for a day drinking or late afternoon date.

 For something more intimate and romantic (but not too romantic), do a first date at Lone Palm.
 The casual bar in the Mission is dimly lit by candlelight and blue and pink neon, and dresses up their cozy round tables in white linen.
-It’s also quiet enough that you’ll most likely avoid having to repeat, “Wait, what was that?” over and over again - that is, until the late-night crowd comes in and adds a healthy buzz.
+It’s also quiet enough that you’ll most likely avoid having to repeat, “Wait, what was that?” over and over again—that is, until the late-night crowd comes in and adds a healthy buzz.
 But even then, Lone Palm is still as chill as they come.

 The inside of this Russian Hill bar feels like a breezy New England home that’s also really into botanicals (hanging plants are everywhere).
-And after sitting on one of their cushioned chairs or in one of the booths, you’ll want to chill here with one of their colorful cocktails all day.
+And after sitting on one of their cushioned chairs or in one of the booths, you’ll want to chill here with colorful cocktails all day.
 They also have parklet seating and a lot of great food options, like a Maine-style lobster roll and fantastic deviled eggs, that you and your date definitely need to get into.

 Blackbird is an awesome, lowkey bar in the Castro that isn’t totally overplayed.
-They have cool art on the walls, friendly bartenders, and new parklet seating.
+They have cool art on the walls, friendly bartenders, and parklet seating.
 More importantly, they make excellent cocktails that are best enjoyed in the back at one of the small round tables.

 The Interval is one of the more unique bars in San Francisco, and the fact that you even know it exists will probably impress your date.
 Tucked next to Greens in Fort Mason, the bar has an extensive cocktail list and is decorated to look like an eccentric chemistry professor’s office.
 This spot is good for an early evening cocktail and a walk along the water towards the bridge.